cmotell/wind_rose/README.md

 as well as either Geopotential (from which Geopotential Height is derived), or actual heights of the U and V wind components.

+Lastly, the code for creating these plots are stored in the *analysis* folder.,

 # Acknowledgements

 Often in my code, you will see a URL link where I got the hint to solve